Boys Track & Field

 |League Meet **|

-Because we are limited in the amount of entries, the Eagle Track & Field Program utilizes a set of set standards for consideration to participate in invitationals, away dual meets, and League Prelims.
+Because we are limited in the amount of entries we are allowed, the Eagle Track & Field Program utilizes a set of standards for consideration to participate in invitationals, away dual meets, and League Prelims.
 For our home dual meets, all athletes will participate in the events they sign up for, or are assigned to.
 See below for the standards as well as our team contract.

 Esperanza | JSerra | Mater Dei | Newport Harbor | Notre Dame | Santa Margarita | St. John Bosco & St. Josephs

 3/16" Pyramid Spikes Only.
 No athlete will be permitted to participate in their event until their spikes have been checked first.
 Failure to comply will result in disqualification.
 Spikes will be for sale at the Clerk of the Course for $1 per shoe.

 All throwing implements will be weighed prior to competition.